cscorley/dissertation/chapters/5_discussion/3_combo.md

 \input{tables/versus-wilcox-all-flt-removals}

 Table \ref{table:versus-wilcox-all-flt-removals} shows the Wilcoxon test results of removal inclusion and exclusion for FLT.
-We see that there is only one statistically significant result, and that it favors the intuitive view of excluding removals.
+I see that there is only one statistically significant result, and that it favors the intuitive view of excluding removals.
 Only two of the other six results also favor exclusion.
 However, it is notable that removals are not included in the optimal FLT